mistycheney/MouseBrainAtlas/learning/README.md

 model = 1
 Training set = 3

-12: use 2 for nissl patches, and use 10 fir ntb patches.
+12: use 2 for nissl patches, and use 10 for ntb patches.

 ## Evaluation ##